mark-tilton/dotfiles/readme.md

 # Dotfiles

 ## Initial installation
-To set up a fresh machine, all that should be needed is to run the setup script `./setup.sh` Preffered macos settings can be set using `./mac_settings.sh`
+To set up a fresh machine, all that should be needed is to run the setup script `./setup.sh`

+Preferred macos settings can be set using `./mac_settings.sh`

 # Apps
-1password
+- 1password
-Alacritty
+- Alacritty
-Better Display
+- Better Display
-Bruno
+- Bruno
-Discord
+- Discord
-Dropbox
+- Dropbox
-Firefox
+- Firefox
-Karabiner Elements
+- Karabiner Elements
-Obsidian
+- Obsidian
-Raycast
+- Raycast
-Rectangle
+- Rectangle
-Spotify
+- Spotify
-WezTerm
+- WezTerm

 ## Settings
 - Alacritty | `.alacritty.toml`